 Q: How many miles each day?

 A: In addition to our daily pair of zero-mile options (remaining on the ship or reaching prime attractions via Santana’s non-rider touring coach), every day has multiple cycling routes.
 Anyone who can ride 30 flat miles will be able to enjoy multiple days of cycling.
 Longer routes are available, and often provide 60 or more miles.
 At each morning’s breakfast you’ll get a map charting the day’s cycling routes and recommended stops.
 During a brief route talk you’ll hear about each route’s attractions.
-Santana’s vets have learned to love and rely on their handlebar-mounted gps units.
+Santana’s vets have learned to love and rely on their handlebar-mounted GPS units.
 Available for less than $170, these touch-screen marvels prevent the age-old problem of getting lost or riding unplanned miles.
+Want to use your smartphone?
+Use the tips in our GPS Guide to make sure you’re ready to go.
 Santana supplies free electronic mapping and route files.
 Simply select the route and follow the highlighted map.
 More info on our “Welcome Aboard” page.

 Q: What’s the next step?